TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Extensions supplying custom default page TSconfig that should always be included, can also set the page TSconfig globally.

+The PSR-14 event :ref:`t3coreapi:BeforeLoadedPageTsConfigEvent` is available to add global static page TSconfig before anything else is loaded.

 .. _page-tsconfig-v11-v12:

 Global page TSconfig, compatible with TYPO3 v11 and v12